401-advanced-javascript-Riva/oAuth/report.md

 #### Systems Requirements
 A user needs a local server set up and access to an API client to make the process smoother.
+The server would be configured to use the public folder for static files.
 =